 The proposed scope of work will focus on removing existing non-historic elements and additions executed without benefit of permit, as well as restoring the exterior of the building and property.
 The project includes restoring the original roofline over the staircase at the southern elevation of the main building by removing a non-historic addition, replacing non-historic door and window openings at the detached building with new door and window openings compatible with the landmark property, replacing select non-historic doors with new doors that are in character with the property, and removing the non-historic concrete wall and wrought iron gate and replacing it with a redwood fence and gate.
 The exterior restoration scope of work will mainly be repair and calls for replacement only where necessary.
-As outlined in the scope of work, architectural elements that can be repaired will be replaced with substitute materials and/or elements.
+As outlined in the scope of work, architectural elements that can be repaired will be repaired, and only those areas that are structurally unsound or in an advanced state of repair will be replaced with substitute materials and/or elements.
 Exterior restoration work includes repairing wood shingles, the crenellated wood parapet, the exterior stairway, and painting the exterior of the building.